afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 is full of leaky abstractions that don't work as expected (deceptive chaining of lambdas, newtype as a container of stateful behavior, fmaps that have to be doubled etc.) that are still important for the rest of the book.
-This post is attempted as an understanding aid for that chapter, for me and for Haskell beginners who get stuck in it.
+In fact, most of the weird things turn out to be concepts introduced in later chapters, such as the bind operator of monads.
+This post is attempted as an understanding aid for Chapter 10, for me and for Haskell beginners who get stuck in it.

 Chapter 10 uses as example the parsing of [PGM (portable grey map)](http://en.wikipedia.org/wiki/Netpbm_format) files.
 A sample file